 -

-I attended my first O Scale West show in February 2015 and met two fine gentlemen who helped me make the decision: Jay Criswell of Right-‘O-Way and Norm Buckhart of Protocraft.
-I left Santa Clara, California, with several new Proto48 brass boxcars from Norm and passed off a beautiful, custom painted Overland Alco RS-11 to Jay for re-motoring and wheel conversion.
+The turning point came at O Scale West in February 2015, where I met two generous and knowledgeable advocates: Jay Criswell of Right-‘O-Way and Norm Buckhart of Protocraft.
+I left Santa Clara, California, with several new Proto48 brass boxcars from Norm and handed Jay a beautifully painted Overland Alco RS-11 for re-motoring and conversion.

-The Proto48 community of modelers is a small, friendly and growing group of individuals across the globe.
-Social media and electronic communications facilitates easy transfer of knowledge among modelers who are always eager to share their experiences.
+The Proto48 community is small, friendly and steadily growing.
+Social media and online communications make it easy to exchange knowledge, and modelers are always eager to share their experience.